- Your dog's location in real life does not match where the app says they are

 - Check your collar's battery level to make sure it isn't critically low or off.
 The location will only update on your My Map screen when your collar is turned on.

-- Make sure your phone is connected to the Halo System via WiFi or cellular/LTE, or that the phone and collar are within range (~100 ft.) and paired via Bluetooth.
+- Make sure your phone is connected to the Halo System via WiFi or cellular/LTE, or that the phone and collar paired via Bluetooth (must be within 100 feet of each other).
 If your phone has no service, then it cannot receive updates from the Halo Collar unless they are paired via Bluetooth.

 - Make sure your collar's GPS status (Indoor GPS, Hybrid GPS, or Outdoor GPS) is accurately represented on the Pet Card (i.e. it should say Indoor GPS when your dog is indoors, and Outdoor GPS when your dog is outdoors.
-You may see Hybrid GPS when the collar is indoors or outdoors)
+You may see Hybrid GPS in either location, depending on satellite signal strength)

 - If your dog is outdoors, but the collar shows 'Indoor GPS', then the Pet Pin location will not update.
 Conversely, if your dog is indoors, but the collar shows 'Outdoor GPS', then the Pet Pin may move around erroneously.